nourshoreibah/Were_You_Really_Reading/README.md

 ## Background
 I created this project in an attempt to hone my HTML, CSS, JS, and back end development skills.
-Do you ever finish passively reading something and realzie you haven't actually absorbed any of the information?
+Do you ever finish passively reading something and realize you haven't actually absorbed any of the information?
 This handy Chrome Extension uses generative AI to create a short, multiple-choice quiz for any website to improve reading comprehension.

 ## Tech Stack